 Hi, I’m currently a Research Fellow at the University of Toronto's Citizen Lab, an Open Technology Fund Information Controls Senior Fellow, and author of Blocked on Weibo, a book on Chinese social media.
 I'm also a research consultant at China Digital Times where I develop censorship monitoring tools and do freelance web scraping for various other folks.
 I previously taught a digital activism course at Yale in 2015 and Columbia SIPA in 2014.

 I blog about Chinese Internet censorship at Blocked on Weibo.
 Some nice things people have said about it: "a treasure of a website"—Thomson Reuters; "Censorship nerds: You must check out Blocked on Weibo, an amazingly useful and informative blog about what’s being blocked in China, and why"—Andrew McLaughlin, former White House deputy chief technology officer; "interesting for those with any knowledge of China and its Internet space, right from beginners to old hands"—Jon Russell, The Next Web.
 Danwei listed the site in its 2012 and 2013 Model Worker round-up.

 On the fun side, I also made the websites Firefly Chinese and Finding Doraemon.
-Academically, I am researching how the names of CCP politicians were treated on Chinese social media during the 18th Communist Party Congress; how official government data on urbanization compares with remote sensing data from the Barometer on China’s Development; what kinds of rhetoric are employed in contentious Weibo posts; and the differences in various Chinese online encyclopedias.
+In the past, I researched how the names of CCP politicians were treated on Chinese social media during the 18th Communist Party Congress; how official government data on urbanization compares with remote sensing data from the Barometer on China’s Development; what kinds of rhetoric are employed in contentious Weibo posts; and the differences in various Chinese online encyclopedias.
 These days I'm spending a lot of time looking into WeChat.

 For more personal/frivolous things, you can find me online at the following:

-You can email me by adding @gmail.com to my Twitter handle (pgp).
+You can email me by adding @gmail.com to jason.q.ng (pgp).
 Thanks.